AWinterman/scuttlebutt/README.markdown

 ## Implementing Custom Scuttlebutts

 The user must inherit from `Scuttlebutt` and provide an implementation of `history()` and `applyUpdate()`.
+Both methods rely on an `update` data structre, which has form `[[key, value], timestamp, source_id]`

 ### Scuttlebutt#history(sources)

-`sources` is a hash of source_ids: timestamps.
+`sources` is an object literal mapping `source_id`s to `timestamp`s.
-History must return an array of all known events from all sources That occur after the given timestamps for each source.
+History must return an array of all known `update`s from all sources that occur after the given timestamps for each source.

 The array MUST be in order by timestamp.

 ### Scuttlebutt#applyUpdate (update)

-Possibly apply a given update to the subclasses model.
+Possibly apply the given `update` to the subclass's model.
 Return 'true' if the update was applied.
 (See scuttlebutt/model.js for an example of a subclass that does not apply every update.)